ayush-mishra01/CryptoWave/README.md

 # CryptoWave
-Cryptowave: Your Gateway to Crypto  Explore Cryptowave, your go-to platform for all things cryptocurrency.
-Get real-time market data, expert analysis, and a user-friendly experience powered by HTML, CSS, and JavaScript.
-Join us and ride the wave into the future of finance!
+Cryptowave: Your Gateway to Crypto
+Explore Cryptowave, a front-end project built using HTML, CSS, and JavaScript.
+This platform offers real-time cryptocurrency market data and expert analysis, delivering a seamless and user-friendly experience.